rcantini/rcantini.github.io/content/courses/_index.md

 ----

-  <p>I has also served as <strong>thesis advisor</strong> for over 30 graduating students at DIMES, University of Calabria, overseeing both bachelor and master theses.
-The main topics of the supervised theses include social media and big data analysis, machine learning, deep learning, natural language processing, and high-performance data analytics.</p>
+  <p>I has also served as <strong>thesis advisor</strong> for over 40 graduating students at DIMES, University of Calabria, overseeing both bachelor and master theses.
+The main topics of the supervised theses include
+machine and deep learning, natural language processing, large language models, sustainable artificial intelligence, and big data analysis.</p>